-The Medical Laboratory Science Program includes three options.
+The Medical Laboratory Science Program includes two options.

 Students enrolled in the 3+1 track of the medical laboratory science baccalaureate program at an affiliated education institution complete their final year (10.5 months) of didactic courses and clinical laboratory rotations in the Department of Laboratory Medicine and Pathology at Mayo Clinic.